 - Equipment must not damage DSU property.

-- Additional restrictions on the use of television cameras, still cameras, flash photography and other special lighting and audio equipment may be implemented on a case-by-case basis to minimize disruption or protect safety or security.
+- Additional restrictions on the use of television cameras, still cameras, flash photography, and other special lighting and audio equipment may be implemented on a case-by-case basis.
+This is to minimize disruption and protect safety and security.
 If security is an issue, these items may be subject to inspection.

 - Corridors and common areas within DSU laboratory and classroom buildings are open to the media.

 - Common areas within the DSU Student Center are open to the media; individual offices are not.
-If a reporter or photojournalist wishes to enter a private office, he or she must get permission from the person who works in that office.
-Members of the media are encouraged to notify the Office of Communications and Public Affairs to facilitate the visit and to ensure that disruptions to activities, events and reserved spaces in the student center buildings are kept to a minimum.
+If a reporter wishes to enter a private office, he or she must get permission from the person who works in that office.
+Members of the media are encouraged to contact the Office of University Relations to facilitate a visit to ensure that disruptions are kept to a minimum.

-- Faculty, staff or student offices or laboratories are not public.
+- Faculty, staff, or student offices or labs are not public.
 Permission to enter must be granted by the person or persons who work in that office or laboratory.